jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course, we are not solely defined by our animal kingdom past.
 But human genes cannot be wished away with human words.
 Happily, while our nature defines our basic needs and limits, something else motivates our souls.
 Touching it is how we best tell the difference between artificial and natural; one requires coercion while the other is so good it makes people, especially kids, smile when opening a box and seeing it for the first time.

+## Story—The Bell

+Everyone assumes insurance adjusters succeed by underpaying claims.
+Lowball, short-change, screw people over—that's what the public thinks.

+In car insurance claims, at least, we routinely overpaid.
+Not out of generosity, but desperation.

+Here's why: we were only minorly measured on accuracy or customer satisfaction.
+But we were exactly measured on inbound caller hold time.
+Head office promised insurance brokers that customers wouldn't wait longer than 30 seconds—it makes for a great selling point.
+Brokers make commission on sales, not claims, so they just wanted their customers to be served promptly when making a claim.
+Importantly, we always knew that brokers could send customers to other companies.

+So the inbound caller hold metric became everything.

+To enforce it, they played a bell in our headsets.
+When someone was on hold, it rang: DING, DING, DING.
+A monotone alarm that never stopped until you picked up.
+A sound fit for a torture test.

+If the bell wasn't enough motivation, a manager would message: "ANSWER THE QUEUE."
+If that didn't work, they'd force calls through without warning—sometimes hanging up on whoever you were already helping.

+We had other work: emails from waiting customers, investigations, outbound calls.
+But none of that was tracked nearly as much.
+Just the bell.

+So we adapted.
+"Just pay it," managers would say.
+Some adjusters falsely marked claims "not at fault" to avoid the lengthy verification with the other insurance company.
+They'd take the customer's word and move on.

+Anything to stop the bell.

+Adjusters personalities adapted too.
+Many became irritable, even withdrawn (usually those who tried to follow the rules exactly).
+Paramedics even visited a few times to cart coworkers away.
+I had to massage my jaw on the drive home from stuttering through rushed conversations.

+We were often more stressed than the people who'd just been in crashes.

+All because someone in head office—who'd never done our job—made a promise about hold times and never looked further than that one metric.

+The company got what they measured: fast answer rates.

+They also got inflated claims, burned-out adjusters, higher insurance rates, and a system that rewarded speed over truth.

+One more claim down.
+One less call to make that freaking bell ring.

 ## Chapter 9—Spreading the Technological Soil

 Why are humans so similar across the world, despite living in completely different environments?
 The answer lies in our shared origin in Africa and the technological co-evolution that followed us out.